 The Phase II Long-Term Wheeling Through Assessment from the immediately preceding Queue Cluster will identify whether any Upgrades to the transmission system are needed to accommodate requests for long-term priority for Wheeling Throughs for years one (1) or two (2) and the Transmission Constraints that require such Upgrades.

 For Scheduling Coordinators that selected Wheeling Through Deliverability option (A) pursuant to Section 5, the Phase II Long-Term Wheeling Through Assessment will consist of an updated analysis to determine if the Transmission Constraints identified in the Phase I Long-Term Wheeling Through Assessment are no longer binding.
-If the Phase II Long-Term Wheeling Through Assessment identifies no binding Transmission Constraints for a Scheduling Coordinator’s request for long-term , the CAISO will grant the request after the in-service date of all previously approved Upgrades to the transmission system that were assumed in the study and were needed to accommodate the request.
-If the study identifies binding Transmission Constraints for a Scheduling Coordinator’s request for long-term the request will compete with other eligible requests for long-term and behind the identified Area Deliverability Constraints and with eligible Generating Facilities for available Deliverability across the Transmission Constraints by participating in the TP Deliverability allocation process under Section 5.2 and 6.7.
+If the Phase II Long-Term Wheeling Through Assessment identifies no binding Transmission Constraints for a Scheduling Coordinator’s request for a long-term Wheeling Through Priority, the CAISO will grant the request after the in-service date of all previously approved Upgrades to the transmission system that were assumed in the study and were needed to accommodate the request.
+If the study identifies binding Transmission Constraints for a Scheduling Coordinator’s request for a long-term Wheeling Through Priority, the request will compete with other eligible requests for a long-term Wheeling Through Priority and behind the identified Area Deliverability Constraints and with eligible Generating Facilities for available Deliverability across the Transmission Constraints by participating in the TP Deliverability allocation process under Section 5.2 and 6.7.

-For Scheduling Coordinators that selected Wheeling Through Deliverability option (B) pursuant to Section 6, the Phase II Long-Term Wheeling Through Assessment will identify the Upgrades to the transmission system needed to accommodate their requests long-term
+For Scheduling Coordinators that selected Wheeling Through Deliverability option (B) pursuant to Section 6, the Phase II Long-Term Wheeling Through Assessment will identify the Upgrades to the transmission system needed to accommodate their requests for a long-term Wheeling Through Priority.

 6.2 Scope of the Phase II Long-Term Wheeling Through Deliverability Assessment